Moose Mobile Review

 Moose Mobile coverage

 Optus itself actually has some pretty appetising SIM plans these days too and some that have some decent roaming inclusions.
-For example, the $59 Optus Choice Plan gives you 100GB of data and unlimited calls and text.
+For example, the $59 Optus Choice Plan gives you 100GB of data and unlimited calls and text to use in Australia and additional 2GB of roaming data to use overseas.

 Here are some more popular SIM plans from Optus.